DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 575: "Its poor little butt!
 How did I not draw its butt?" -DeviCat (28-Jan-19)
 * 576: "If you get eaten by the bot its no big deal ![devicatLOL](https://static-cdn.jtvnw.net/emoticons/v1/1857265/1.0 "devicatLOL") ." -DeviCat (31-Jan-19)
 * 577: "When Devi feels relaxed the community attacks with love. welcome to the rainbow violent gratitude team ![devicatBUTT](https://static-cdn.jtvnw.net/emoticons/v1/1857257/1.0 "devicatBUTT") ." -pickledeggrin (31-Jan-19)
+* 578: "From what I can tell my skeleton looks fine" -DeviCat (02-Feb-19)
+* 579: "Give me hugs and kisses!
+I want hugs and kisses!" -DeviCat (02-Feb-19)
+* 580: "It's alright - we don't judge crumbs around here!" -DeviCat (02-Feb-19)

-This list is missing 90 quotes, plus any that have been recently added.
+This list is missing 79 quotes, plus any that have been recently added.